CSCfi/csc-user-guide/docs/support/faq/database.md

 ## When is Rahti a good place to deploy a Database?

 Rahti is a good choice only if the application that needs to connect to the database is already deployed in Rahti.
-Rahti only acepts network connections from outside Rahti using the HTTP(s) protocol in ports 80 and 443.
+Rahti only accepts network connections from outside Rahti using the HTTP(s) protocol in ports 80 and 443.